Inferring work by quantum superposing forward and time-reversal evolutions: Interferometric Scheme

 \section{Interferometric Scheme}

 The main idea of our scheme is to entangle the system of interest with a two-level ``auxiliary system'', and implement different dynamics (forward and time-reversal) on each of the two states of the auxiliary system.
 To fix ideas, we assume that the auxiliary system is the path of a single photon in a Mach-Zehnder interferometer such as the one depicted in Fig.~\ref{img:ThermoIrreversibility2}, and denote by $\lbrace \ket{0}_{A}, \ket{1}_{A}\rbrace$ the basis of the two possible paths.
+(We stress, however, that this auxiliary system does not have to be encoded in the path, but can be any degree of freedom which can be suitably controlled.)
 Suppose now that, in one of the two states of the superposition (say, $\ket{0}_{A}$), the system is prepared in the state $\ket{E_n^{(0)}}$, while in the other state of the superposition ($\ket{1}_{A}$) the preparation is $\ket{E_m^{(\tau)}}$ for a certain choice of $n$ and $m$.
 Consequently, the initial state is the pure state

 The operation $U(\tau/2, 0)$ is then applied to $S$ in the path $\ket{0}_{A}$, while, on the path $\ket{1}_{A}$, the operation $\tilde{U}(\tau/2, 0)$ is performed, followed by the time-inversion operation $\Theta^\dagger$.
 The total evolution is given by